 How to Know When it’s Time to Re-design your Website

-The first thing that you want to prioritize is your launchpad website.
-This is going to be the first impression that you offer to visitors to your site.
-A common mistake that many companies make is oversaturating their front page.
-It can be tempting to want to give them all the information that they’ll ever need about your company from the jump, but most visitors aren’t ready for that much information yet.
+The first thing on your website design to-do list is to prioritize your launchpad website.
+This page is the first impression visitors have to your site.
+One of the most common mistakes companies make here is oversaturating their front page.
+Sure, it’s tempting to want to give readers all the information they’ll ever need about you right away, but for most people that’s too much, too soon.

-So start small - your launchpad website should focus on your brand, your mission, and your premiere product that makes your business unique.
-Tell them why they want to keep exploring.
-And make your contact information easy to find so that they can follow up with questions for you.
-It might seem obvious, but if your contact information isn’t proudly displayed somewhere easy to find on your site, you are likely going to lose potential leads.
-Visitors would much rather click off and contact your competitors than they would try to find your business’s phone number and email.
+Start small: your launchpad website should focus on your brand, your mission and what makes your organization unique.
+Tell them why they should want to keep exploring the site.
+Make your contact information easy to find, so they can follow up with any questions they might have.
+It might seem obvious, but if your contact information isn’t prominently displayed and easy to find, you’ll likely lose potential leads.
+Visitors would rather move on and find someone else than have to work at finding your phone number, e-mail or social media links.

-A pretty telltale sign that your website is due for a reboot is if your users are not converting.
-There are a lot of reasons for why this might be happening.
-If your website was not built with a specific goal in mind, it will be difficult to track the metrics of how well your site is operating.
-So make sure to clear with what you are trying to accomplish in a site redesign and align it with your marketing and sales efforts.
+One sign that it’s time for a new website design is if your users are not converting, meaning that too few visitors are engaging further by signing up as subscribers, making donations, volunteering, etc. One reason this might be happening is if your website design wasn’t planned with a specific goal in mind.
+That makes it difficult to track the metrics of how well the site is operating.
+Be sure to determine in advance what you want to accomplish with a site redesign and align those objectives with your marketing and sales efforts.

-Google has modified their algorithms so that websites can’t just jam their pages full of keywords in order to get hits.
-The focus has shifted to a more qualitative approach rather than a quantitative one.
-Include keyword research, different header tags, page titles and alt tags to make sure you are getting ranked in Google for the things you would like to be found for.
-Make your keywords count and align them with what your visitors are looking for in this stage of the buyer’s journey.
+Google systematically modifies its algorithms so that websites can’t just jam their pages full of keywords in order to get more hits.
+The way to achieve this has shifted from a more qualitative approach rather than a quantitative one.
+What does this mean in terms of website design?
+Include keyword research, different header tags, page titles and alt tags to make sure you’re getting ranked in Google for the factors that matter to you.
+Make your keywords count, and align them with what your visitors are looking for as they start their search.

-Depending on how old your site is, you may not be optimized for newer browsers options or for mobile interfaces.
-Optimizing for mobile users is imperative to your website’s emerging success in today’s technological era.
-Statistics show that over 80% of American Internet users are browsing on mobile devices, and it’s anticipated that this percentage is only going to grow in the coming years.
-Make sure that your mobile site is fast and efficient – you don’t want your site displaying like a jumbled brick of HTML code.
+When was the last time your company did a full website design?
+Depending on how long ago that was, you might not be optimized for newer browser options or mobile interfaces.
+Optimizing for mobile use is imperative.
+Statistics show that over 80% of Internet users in the United States are browsing on mobile devices, and this percentage is expected to grow even higher in the coming years.
+Make sure your mobile site is fast and efficient – you don’t want your site displaying like a jumbled brick of HTML code.

-And on that note, be sure to include links to social media from your website.
-Connecting with your social media portals is a great way to reach a bigger audience.
-Social media is becoming a more integral part of the marketing process - more users are finding businesses through social media portals, so be sure to take advantage of the free(ish) exposure.
-What’s more is that the more links that you have to social media, the higher your SEO rating will be.
-It’s a two for one deal.
+If it’s been a while since you did any major website design, you might need to get up to speed with social media access.
+Links to social media must be included prominently on your website.
+Connecting via your social media portals is an integral way to reach a bigger audience.
+Social media has become a central part of the marketing process and attention to it must be paid in your revised website design.
+More users are discovering companies like yours through social media portals, so take advantage of the free(ish) exposure.
+An added benefit is that with more links to social media, your SEO rating is bound to go up.
+A great two for one deal!

-Website redesign is a hefty project, regardless of how you look at it.
-But that’s why the time, effort, and strategy that you put into it is all the more vital.
-If you are thinking about doing a website redesign or want to generate more traffic, make sure to consider all the elements we have outlined in this blog post.
-Consider the design as well as the functional elements; a well-designed website is perhaps the most effective marketing tool you have.
+Website design is a substantial project, which is why the time, effort and strategy you put into it is so important.
+If you’re thinking about doing a redesign or looking to generate more traffic, remember that website design deserves as much attention as technical functionality elements.
+A well-designed website is perhaps the most effective marketing tool you have.